deontologician/node_talk/slides/slides.md

   - It's available on most platforms
   - very easy to get started
 - Ask us questions and give us feedback [@rethinkdb](http://twitter.com/rethinkdb) on twitter

-### We're shipping 2.0 in a few weeks!
-Now is a great time to get started. <!-- .element: class="fragment" -->
+### The 2.0 RC just dropped, now is an exciting time to get involved.
+- We have a [meetup on March 30th](http://www.meetup.com/RethinkDB-SF-Meetup-Group/events/220927293/) for the 2.0 release.

 ----